globalis-ms/globox/docs/README.md

 # Globbox

-Globbox is meant as a SCSS toolbox instead of a standalone CSS framework.
+Globbox is meant as a **SCSS toolbox** instead of a standalone CSS framework.
-It serves mixins and placeholder classes to extend your own components, preserving your namespace and your DOM.
+It serves **modular** mixins and placeholder classes to extend your own components, preserving your namespace and your DOM.

 ## Quick start